unframed/make_test.js/README.md

 ---
 Continuous integration of components into a web applications.

+For web components the relevant automated test environment is a headless browser.
+So there is no actual need to commit support to `nodejs` toolchain(s) beyond `uglifyjs`.

 Using only `make` and a small set of common open source tools, project created with this prototype can integrate with other projects in a wider variety of programming languages.